 Denominations: Notes: 200 to 5000.
 Coins: 1- 100

-Other currencies accepted: You may find that your Euros are accepted, especially in large towns and cities, but if you’re heading off somewhere a little more rural or you’re buying something on the market, you should have some Lek with you, just in case.
+Other currencies accepted: You may find that your Euros are accepted, especially in large towns and cities, but you’ll get a crappy exchange rate so avoid it all costs.
+If you’re heading off somewhere a little more rural or you’re buying something on the market, you must have some Lek with you.
 It’s best to change your money when you arrive, to get the best exchange rate, and avoid using other currencies wherever possible to cut down on inconvenience.

 How To Tip In Albania

 There are few countries which insist on tipping and Albania is not one of them.
 However, if you choose to leave a tip, your server or person concerned will be very grateful for it.
 Having said that, if you don’t feel the service was kind enough, you’re also well within your rights to not leave anything either.

 In restaurants and bars, if you feel you want to tip, simply round up the bill to the nearest full amount, and if you want to, tip around 10% of the bill.
 Tipping is more common in restaurants, there is less emphasis on whether you should tip or not at bards – of course, if you feel your server made you a great drink and was friendly, they’ll love the extra 5 to 10% tip.

 Note: Always carry lek with you – as you can’t tip on your credit card